aurixos/os/README.md

 ---

-> [!IMPORTANT]
-> We're currently switching from Limine to our own custom bootloader.
-To see the progress, please switch to the `x86_64-bootloader` branch.

 ## About

 AurixOS is a general-purpose operating system, meant to take security, performance and usability to the next level.